Sport Management Student Organizations

 In Fall 2018, the club went to Philadelphia, where they met with the Philadelphia Phillies, Sixers, Flyers and the University of Pennsylvania.
 The women toured Citizens Bank Park, Wells Fargo Center, and University of Pennsylvania athletic facilities, speaking with women who work throughout different sectors of the sports organizations.
 Students also attended the UPenn vs. Columbia volleyball game and Flyers vs. Golden Knights NHL game.
 Past groups traveled to Colgate for a tour of its athletic facilities, attended espnW’s Campus Conversations hosted by SU Athletics, and collected monies for Trick-or-Treat for UNICEF.
 They co-hosted professional development workshops on salary negotiation and interview preparation.

-“WISE provides a fantastic way for young women to hold leadership positions and create opportunities for members, such as hosting events or collaborating with other on-campus groups,” WISE co-advisor Nicole Cost said.
+“WISE provides a fantastic way for young women to hold leadership positions and create opportunities for members, such as hosting events or collaborating with other on-campus groups,” said WISE co-advisor Nicole Cost, who is also an internship placement coordinator in the Department of Sport Management.
 “These are great talking points when networking as well as on interviews, not to mention a solid way to learn skills for when they leave campus.”

 Keep up with SU’s WISE Club on Social Media: Twitter: @WISE_SU; Instagram: WISE_Cuse; and Facebook: Women in Sports and Events at Syracuse University.

-WISE, which meets at 5:45 p.m.
-Tuesdays in Falk 104, includes women from all majors on campus interested in pursuing careers in sports and events.
-For more information, email WISE co-advisors Nicole Cost (firstname.lastname@example.org) and Lisa Liparulo (email@example.com) or club president Caroline Johnson (firstname.lastname@example.org).
+The WISE Club includes women from all majors on campus interested in pursuing careers in sports and events.
+For more information, email WISE co-advisors Nicole Cost (firstname.lastname@example.org) or Lisa Liparulo (email@example.com) or club president Devan Dachisen (firstname.lastname@example.org).